zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/omlsql/omlsql.md

     ```
 	![Image alt text](images/timeseries_002.png)

-2. To view the model diagonistic view, DM$VG, and evaluate the model, run the following query:
+2. To view the model diagonistic view, `DM$VG`, and evaluate the model, run the following query:

     ```
     <copy>